MalCVE: Malware Detection and CVE Association Using Large Language Models: Introduction

 \begin{itemize} \item \textbf{RQ1:} Can LLMs accurately classify decompiled binaries as either malicious or benign? \item \textbf{RQ2:} Can LLMs effectively and accurately associate malicious binaries with the specific CVEs the binaries exploit, using prompting and RAG techniques? \end{itemize}

 To answer the research questions, we propose approaches that incorporate static decompilation and deobfuscation, LLM-based code summarization, semantic similarity search for relevant vulnerabilities, and LLM-based vulnerability classification.
 We implemented these approaches in a prototype tool called MalCVE.
-Its performance was evaluated based on accuracy for both RQ1 and RQ2 using the MalDICT dataset \cite{joyce2023maldictbenchmarkdatasetsmalware}, which contains 3,839 JAR executables.
+Its performance was evaluated using accuracy metrics for both RQ1 and RQ2 on the MalDICT dataset \cite{joyce2023maldictbenchmarkdatasetsmalware}, which contains 3,839 JAR executables.
 Furthermore, RQ2 is measured with recall@k.
-Results show that the tool can detect if a binary software is malicious or benign, achieving an average accuracy of 97\%.
-The cost of detecting malware per file is low compared to commercial malware detectors, approximately 1/66 of the cost of CrowdStrike Falcon and 1/80 of the cost of ANY.RUN.
-The tool is also capable of listing and ranking the top 10 CVEs associated with the detected malware.
-The contributions of the study are: \begin{itemize} \item We conducted a novel study providing comprehensive empirical evidence that generic LLMs are capable of detecting malware and identifying the specific vulnerabilities the malware exploits. \item Most components used to implement the approaches in the proof-of-concept tool MalCVE are open-source, with the exception of the LLMs, which may be commercially available models.
+Results show that MalCVE can detect if a binary software is malicious or benign, achieving an average accuracy of 97\%.
+The cost of detecting malware per file is low compared to commercial malware detectors, approximately 1/66 of the cost of CrowdStrike Falcon \footnote{https://www.crowdstrike.com/en-us/} and 1/80 of the cost of ANY.RUN \footnote{https://any.run/}.
+The tool can also list and rank the top 10 CVEs associated with the detected malware.
+The contributions of this study are: \begin{itemize} \item We conducted a novel study providing comprehensive empirical evidence that generic LLMs are capable of detecting malware and identifying the specific vulnerabilities the malware exploits. \item Most components used to implement the approaches in the proof-of-concept tool MalCVE are open source, except for the LLMs, which may be commercial models.
 This design lowers the barrier to entry for individual researchers, academic institutions, and small enterprises to perform malware analysis, not only by reducing costs but also by minimizing the need for specialized expertise. \end{itemize}

 The remainder of this paper is organized as follows.
 Section \ref{sec:related-work} introduces related work.
-Section \ref{sec:system-design} presents the proposed approach and describes the implementation of MalCVE.
+Section \ref{sec:system-design} presents the proposed approach.
 Section \ref{sec:evaluation} details the evaluation design and presents the results.
 Section \ref{sec:discussion} discusses the results.
-Section \ref{sec:conclusion} concludes the study and outlines directions for future research.
+Section \ref{sec:conclusion} concludes the study and outlines future research.